borbware/unity-basics-course/project-management/1-git-basics.md

 ## Exercise 1.
 Creating a repo
 <!-- _backgroundColor: Khaki -->
-* If not already, install Git to your machine.

 * Create a new repository on GitHub and clone it with HTTPS to your machine.
 * Then, create a new file `GitTest.md` with some lines of text in it.
-* Add it, commit it, and push it to GitHub.
+* Commit and push changes to GitHub.
 * Go to GitHub and see that the file is there!

 ## `git pull`